hoenn/SailorMouth/README.md

 ####Running the program
-This program is launched from the command line and outputs to the command line Using //link to itargparse// run the program with a series of commands
+This program is launched from the command line and outputs to the command line

+Using argparse run the program with a series of commands
 ```
 python sailor_mouth.py --help
 usage: sailor_mouth.py [-h] -u USER [-l LIMIT] [-d DICT] [-s SORT] [-v] [-c]